-The Complaint Process is divided into an informal and formal process.
-This process is initiated by the student who will receive support and information during each of the three steps that may be involved.
+To initiate a complaint, fill out the student complaint form linked above, this can be initiated by a student or an employee can file on behalf of a student.
+During this process, the student will receive resource information and support navigating the resolution of their concerns.
 A complaint may be resolved at various stages of the process.
-Complaints should be filed as soon as possible and no more than 90 days after the incident occurs.
+Complaints should be filed as soon as possible and no more than 60 days after the incident occurs.

 - Contact college employees by phone or email to schedule an appointment

-- Be clear about what your concern is and how you would like the issue resolved
+- Be clear about what your concern is and have ideas for how you would like the issue resolved

 Financial Aid Appeal: http://www.clark.edu/enroll/paying-for-college/financial-aid/forms.php